Home

 Care of Squill and Hydrangea

-Care of Squill and Hydrangea include pruning, fertilizers, watering etc. Squill pruning is done No pruning needed and Hydrangea pruning is done Cut or pinch the stems, Do not prune during shooting season, Prune lower leaves, Prune to stimulate growth and Remove dead or diseased plant parts.
+Care of Squill and Hydrangea include pruning, fertilizers, watering etc. Squill pruning is done and Hydrangea pruning is done Cut or pinch the stems, Do not prune during shooting season, Prune lower leaves, Prune to stimulate growth and Remove dead or diseased plant parts.
 In summer Squill needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Hydrangea needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants